dscape/rewrite/README.md

      Dispatches to : /resource/users.xqy?action=get&id=1

 ####  1.2.1.3 redirect-to
-The `rewriter` script cannot do redirect natively in MarkLogic Server 4.2.
-This means `rewrite` can only do as much in what comes to redirects.

-The current implementation sends all redirects to a `redirect` dispatcher with an url-encoded option `url` that contains the url.
-You can change the dispatcher name by using `paths.xml` (see paths.xml)

-Here's an example of the `redirect.xqy` dispatcher:

-     let $url := xdmp:get-request-field( "url" )
-     return if ( $url )
-            then xdmp:redirect-response( xdmp:url-decode( $url ) )
-            else fn:error()

-After setting up your `redirect.xqy` can redirect any simple request by using the `redirect-to` element inside your route:
+You can specify a redirect by using the `redirect-to` element inside your route:

      Request       : GET /google
      routes.xml    : <routes>